 - The making of an order by the Court.

 More detailed information relating to these winding up events is available in the winding up guidance note below.

-Once it has been agreed that an LLP is to be wound up, notification must be sent to the Registry using the 'LLP - Notification of Winding Up' form.
+Once it has been agreed that an LLP is to be wound up, notification must be sent to the Registry using the 'LLP - Notification of Winding Up' form on the Online Services Portal.
 Once this form has been received, the Registrar will publish a notice detailing the date the winding up commenced, the winding up event and the name of the person(s) conducting the winding up.

-When the winding up process has been completed, another notification must be sent to the Registry using the 'LLP - Notification of Completion of Winding Up' form.
-On receipt of this notice the Registry will publish a notice for 3 months stating that the LLP has been dissolved.
+When the winding up process has been completed, another notification must be sent to the Registry using the 'LLP - Notification of Completion of Winding Up' form on the Online Services Portal On receipt of this notice the Registry will publish a notice for 3 months stating that the LLP has been dissolved.

-LLP winding up submissions are currently made by completing one of the paper forms available below and emailing it to firstname.lastname@example.org.
-Payment of the filing fee can be made by Registry credit account, credit/debit card or cheque.
+LLP winding up submissions are made via the Online Services Portal.
+Payment of the filing fee can be made by Registry credit account or credit/debit card.